 User records are stored in an internal repository database.
-However, you are recommended to use an enterprise-grade password management solution through identity provider connection, such as an LDAP server for password management.
-To connect to an identity provider, use the Identity and Access Management (IAM) service.
-You can open the IAM service from the User management page, by clicking Configure identity provider.
-For more information about connecting to an LDAP provider with the IAM service, see Configuring LDAP connections.
+However, you are strongly recommended to use an enterprise-grade password management solution through identity provider connection, such as an LDAP server for password management.
+To connect to an identity provider, use the Identity Management (IM) service.
+You can open the IM service from the Access control page, by clicking Configure identity provider.
+For more information about connecting to an LDAP provider with the IM service, see Identity providers.

 If you configure an identity provider connection to an LDAP server, ensure that you grant administrator privileges to a user in your LDAP server.

 An administrator can manage the permissions that users and groups have on the platform.
-However, users might need more permissions.
+However, users might need additional permissions.

 A user can have multiple roles.
 The roles can be assigned directly to a user or can be assigned to the user through a user group.
 If a user has multiple roles, the user has all of the permissions from all of the roles that are assigned to them.

-- You can see all of the roles (and permissions) that a user has from the user's profile page, which you can access from the User management page, on the Users tab.
+Tip: You can see all of the roles (and permissions) that a user has from the user's profile page, which you can access from the Access control page, on the Users tab.